Guidelines and Policy for Academic Units on Postdoctoral Education

 - to prepare, sign, and adhere to a Letter of Agreement for Postdoctoral Education.

 vi.
-Some examples of responsibilities of Postdocs are:
+Some examples of the responsibilities of postdocs are:

-- to inform themselves of and adhere to the University’s policies and/or regulations for Postdocs for leaves, for research, and for student conduct as outlined at www.mcgill.ca/students/srr and the Graduate and Postdoctoral Studies University Regulations and Resources;
+- to inform themselves of and adhere to the University’s policies and/or regulations for postdocs as outlined at mcgill.ca/gps/postdocs, mcgill.ca/students/srr and the Graduate and Postdoctoral Studies University Regulations and Resources;

 - to submit a complete file for registration to Enrolment Services;